 The 2024 edition of the Tokyo Marathon is highlighted by two household names: Eliud Kipchoge of Kenya and Sifan Hassan of the Netherlands.

 In the men’s race, Kipchoge, 39, will look to replicate his 2021 performance, where he won the race in a course record of 2:02:40.
-This will be his second attempt at the race but his third time at a high-level marathon in Japan—he Best Fitness Trackers What You Need to Know About the Barkley Marathons.
+This will be his second attempt at the race but his third time at a high-level marathon in Japan—he Kelvin Kiptums Funeral Held in Kenya Sifan Hassan stormed onto the marathon scene in 2023, winning her first two races at the distance.

 The former world record holder in the event has said he will be using the race to prepare for the upcoming Paris Summer Olympics in August, but he’ll face stiff competition from his countrymen.
 Benson Kipruto, the winner of the 2021 Boston Marathon and 2022 Chicago Marathon, as well Vincent Kipkemoi Ngetich (2:03:13 PR) and Timothy Kiplagat (2:03:50 PR) are some of the top seeds.

 Sifan Hassan leads the charge in the women’s race.
 The 31-year-old has arguably the best range in the world.
-Last April, in her 26.2 debut and then ran a staggering 2:13:44 to win the Paris Summer Olympics Chicago Marathon in October.
+Last April, Races - Places We may earn commission from links on this page, but we only recommend products we back Chicago Marathon in October.

 It’s tough to see anyone upsetting Hassan if she’s on her A-game, but there are a few women who could potentially beat her.
 Amane Beriso Shankule of Ethiopia won the world championship in the marathon in Budapest and finished as runner-up at the Boston Marathon last year.
 There’s also Israel’s Lonah Chemtai Salpeter, who has been a force on the circuit for years, winning Tokyo in 2020 in a PR of 2:17:45.
 And you can’t forget the defending champion: Rosemary Wanjiru.

 The lone American in the men’s or women’s elite fields is 35-year-old Betsy Saina.
-Kelvin Kiptums Funeral Held in Kenya We may earn commission from links on this page, but we only recommend products we back on February 3, but she dropped out at mile 22 after hanging with the lead pack for much of the race.
+What to Know About Your Running Gait FloTrack will stream on February 3, but she dropped out at mile 22 after hanging with the lead pack for much of the race.
 She’ll look to rebound with a strong run in Tokyo.
 Who knows?
 Emily Sisson’s American record of 2:18:29 could be in her wheelhouse on the right day.